mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ## **Appeal to Flattery** ##
 ![image-left](http://i.imgur.com/jrQT8YU.png){: .align-left}
-Using an irrelevant compliment to slip in an unfounded claim which is accepted along with the compliment.
+Using irrelevant compliment to slip in an unproven claim which is accepted along with the compliment.

 *“Smart readers will recognize a fallacy like this when they read one."*
 {: .text-center}